threefoldtech/mycelium/README.md

 By default, the node will listen on port `9651`, though this can be overwritten with the `-p` flag.

 The node uses a `x25519` keypair from which its identity is derived.
-The private key of this keypair is saved in a local file.
+The private key of this keypair is saved in a local file (32 bytes in binary format).
 You can specify the path to this file with the `-k` flag.
 By default, the file is saved in the current working directory as `priv_key.bin`.

 ## Inspecting node keys